 This soup certainly will warm you up on a cold day.
 It’s hearty, healthy and made with so many veggies.
 There’s so many different variations and everyone makes it different with their own combination of seasonal veggies.

 I keep cans of San Marzano whole tomatoes and use them in my soups and sauces.
 The flavor is so amazing and you can use them when a recipe calls for diced tomatoes.
-I even use my immersion blender to puree it!
+I use my immersion blender to puree the whole tomatoes!

 And of course, you can easily make this recipe gluten free and swap out the regular pasta!

 I’d love to know what you put in your minestrone soup

 Please share in the comments below 🙂